 11. Gas stations are rare

-You should also be aware that there are not many gas stations in Alaska, so make sure you have enough fuel to get you to your destination.
+You should also be aware that there are few gas stations in Alaska, so ensure you have enough fuel to get you to your destination.
 And finally, cell phone service is limited in Alaska, so be prepared for that too.

 12. Alaska is great by sea and by land